-When you press the v button, the Gas Valve screen (Figure 3-9) will be displayed.
+When you press the v button, the Gas Valve screen (Figure 3-8) will be presented.

-3.2.2.h The Gas Valve Screen
+3.2.2.g The Gas Valve Screen

-Figure 3-9: The Gas Valve Screen
+Figure 3-8: The Gas Valve Screen

-The Gas Valve screen is used to open/close the gas valve and to setup a program to close the gas valve after a user selected time period.
-To use this feature, move the cursor to the time field, indicate the appropriate time, then move the cursor to Off and use the hand or key to select On and press ok
+The $Gas\ Valve$ screen is used to open/close the gas valve and to setup a program to close the gas valve after a user selected time period.
+To use this feature, move the cursor to the time field, indicate the appropriate time, then move the cursor to Off and use the f or f key to select f and press f or f key to select f and f or f and f or f key to select f and f or f and f or f key to select f and f or f and f are f and f and f are f and f and f are f are f are f and f are f are f are f and f are f a

-When you press the button, the External Shutdown screen (Figure 3-10) will be displayed.
+When you press the volume button, the External Shutdown screen (Figure 3-9) will be displayed.

-3.2.2.i The Power Down Screen
+3.2.2.h The Power Down Screen

-The Power Down Mode screen (Figure 3-10) is used to indicate which features should be shut down upon receipt of a power down signal from an external source or from the menu.
+The Power Down Mode screen (Figure 3-9) is used to indicate which features should be shut down upon receipt of a power down signal from an external source or from the menu.

-Figure 3-10: The Power Down Screen
+Figure 3-9: The Power Down Screen